clinaresl/pytex/README.md

 # Acknowledgements

-To Stefan Schenkel, whose work I used for several years in many of my projects.
+To Stefan Schinkel, whose work I used for several years in many of my projects.

 # License